 Yes, Trim can definitely save you money on your bills – in fact, it can save on average $276 a year!

-You can see testimonials from real people and the amounts they saved on Trim’s official website.
-The amounts vary since it all depends on the subscriptions and services you have.
+You’ll see testimonials from real people and the amounts they saved on Trim’s official website.
+The amounts vary because your level of success depends on the subscriptions and services you have.

-The Trim website and server also have 256-bit SSL encryption, and they do request two-factor authentication when signing up for their service.
+The Trim website and server both use 256-bit SSL encryption, and they also request two-factor authentication when signing up for their service.
 If you are signing in with Facebook, their OAuth protocol is there to protect your data.